Lunodzo/ChatDHT/README.md

-Just go run . in separate terminals.
+Just run 'go run .' in separate terminals.
 Or compile and run the compiled file in separate terminals.